A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: Review of theoretical methods

 1. its accuracy decisively depends on the electronic exchange-correlation (XC) functional.
 Thus, estimates of the conductivities ($\sigma,\kappa$) using QMD may differ by a factor of two depending on the selected XC-functional~\cite{Stanek24}.

-2. Given an exact XC-functional, the Hohenberg-Kohn-Mermin theorem of DFT promises to give the total free energy $F$ (or the ground-state energy $E$ at $T=0$) and the one-body distributions $n(r),\rho(r)$ of the electrons and ions.
+2. Given an exact XC-functional, the Hohenberg-Kohn-Mermin theorem of DFT promises to give the total free energy $F$ (or the ground-state energy $E$ at $T$ = 0) and the one-body distributions $n(r),\rho(r)$ of the electrons and ions.
 But the theory does not provide valid excitation energies or electron eigenfunctions.
 The Kohn-Sham method maps the interacting many-electron system to a non-interacting system and provides the one-electron energies and eigenfunctions of that {\it fictitious} electron system.
 However, they are still a good approximation in many cases; but the bands gaps etc., of the non-interacting electron system obtained by the Kohn-Sham method need further corrections if they are to represent the actual physical system.
-For instance, DFT calculations of solid Ge return a metallic solid with no band gap.
+For instance, DFT calculations of solid Ge and many other semiconductors return a metallic solid with no band gap or greatly reduced bandgaps~\cite{Sham85,HybLouie85}.

-Most implementations of the Kohn-Sham method do not correct the Kohn-Sham states for self-interaction effects~\cite{PerdZung81}, or for the discontinuities in the XC-functional across band gaps~\cite{Kohn86}.
+Most implementations of the Kohn-Sham method do not correct the Kohn-Sham states for self-interaction effects~\cite{PerdZung81,cdw-Carbon10E6-21}, or for the discontinuities in the XC-functional across band gaps~\cite{Kohn86}.
 Thus, when the Kohn-Sham eigenstates and eigenfunctions are directly used for, say, the calculation of the mean ionization $\bar{Z}$, results with varying degrees of inaccuracy may be obtained~\cite{cdw-Carbon10E6-21,Fauss21,BethkenZbar20}.
 These effects may be substantially corrected if the DFT-MD calculation is augmented with a GW-quasiparticle calculation~\cite{HybLouie85,PDW-Dyson84} but the computational costs becomes prohibitive, especially for finite-$T$ applications.

-3. $N$-atom DFT coupled with MD (QMD), with $N\sim 100-500$ at finite-$T$ is computationally extremely expensive even without GW-quasiparticle corrections because the basis sets needed for the finite-$T$ calculations increase rapidly for finite $T$.
+3. $N$-atom DFT coupled with MD (i.e., QMD), with $N\sim 100-500$ at finite-$T$ is computationally extremely expensive even without GW-quasiparticle corrections because the basis sets needed for the finite-$T$ calculations increase rapidly for finite $T$.
 For instance, the recent analysis of XRTS spectra of highly compressed Be~\cite{Doppner23,CDWBe25,Dornheim25} using QMD would take months of computation, and hence many laboratories choose to remain outside such warm-dense matter studies.